-The Kapiti Judo Club is very fortunate to have an extremely talented and experienced group of coaches (pictured below).
+The Kapiti Judo Club is very fortunate to have an extremely talented and experienced group of coaches.

 Matthew Whitton, 1st Kyu

 Commencing as a shy young lad of 9 years old, Matthew has become a confident adult.
 He joined the club through his parents encouragement and has continued over the years becoming a dedicated coach and strong individual Judoka, gaining his 1st Kyu (brown belt) in 2015.
-Putting a large amount of time into coaching two nights a week, Juniors and Seniors, plus other development sessions, he has been a great asset to the club.
+Assisting with coaching Junior and Senior classes when possible he helps the development of upcoming youth with training skills he has learnt over his years with the club.

 Joining the club in 2006 as a young energetic girl, Raeanne has achieved a lot.
 From learning Judo at the club to National competition competing she has shown her abilities and well learnt skills.
 She is a good role model for the young female members who join each year.
 Raeanne assists coaching Junior and Senior classes.

 Raeanne partnered Brent at the 2017 National Championships to win Gold in the Nage no Kata.
 Raeanne gained her 1st Dan (Black belt) in November 2017.

 I commenced judo in 1972 with my father Des Sharp who had established the Club in 1970.

 In 1983 I moved to Sydney where I did judo for 3 years while living there and found it a great sport to make friends.
 When returning to Paraparaumu in 1986 I continued judo with my father.

 Overtime my daughter, Amy, commenced learning which has been a great continuation of family line in the club.
 Presently I am the Peewee Coach, general club administrator and involved with Wellington Judo Association management.

 In 2020 Karen was made an Honorary Member of Judo New Zealand.